An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise: Introduction

-We focus on the OBF approach because this is the one where the results depend mainly on developers, and because ontologies are the most informative resource to start a new RS.
-For instance, CBF approaches depend heavily on the nature of the items (e.g. books, hotels, clothing, movies), whose native data representations are not always convenient for RSs.
-Similarly, CF approaches depend on the number of users, which in turns depends on external factors such as popularity, advertising, trends, etc. However, there are many factors in the construction of an ontology for an RS that influences the quality of recommendations.
+We focus on the OBF approach because this is the one where the results depend mainly on developers and because ontologies are the most informative resource to start a new RS.
+For~instance, CBF approaches depend heavily on the nature of the items (e.g., books, hotels, clothing, movies), whose native data representations are not always RS friendly.
+Similarly, CF approaches depend on the number of users, which in turn depends on external factors such as popularity, advertising, trends,~etc. However, there are many factors in the construction of an ontology for an RS that influences recommendation quality.
 One important issue pertains to the amount of domain knowledge that can be encoded in the ontology.
 Many domains provide only shallow ontologies that are unable to leverage an RS.
-This is the case of the episodes of a television series such as Star Trek, which with some effort can be organized into a taxonomy with a few dozen classes.
-In this paper, we present a method to exploit a subordinate ontology of literary themes that models features of the episodes instead of the episodes themselves.
-Our hypothesis is that if a much more detailed and non-domain specific ontology is available, then a recommendation engine can exploit it to produce higher quality recommendations.
+This is the case for the episodes of television series such as Star Trek, which with some effort can be organized into a taxonomy with a few dozen classes.
+In~this paper, we present a method to exploit a subordinate ontology of literary themes that models features of the episodes instead of the episodes themselves.
+Our hypothesis is that, if~a much more detailed and non-domain specific ontology is available, then a recommendation engine can exploit it to produce higher quality~recommendations.

 Another issue arising when developers engage in the construction of an ontology is that most existing studies do not provide information about the insights on ontology development and the item annotation process.
-In what follows, we provide non-technical descriptions of the motivations behind the presented ontology and a detailed example of the process of annotating a Star Trek episode with literary themes drawn from the ontology (see Appendix~\ref{SEC:Annotated Episode Example}).
-In addition, aside of the mandatory quantitative evaluation of the presented methods, we provide a proof of concept by means of a qualitative assessment of the neighbor episodes of a particular Star Trek episode in a web application implemented with the resources proposed in this paper (see Appendix~\ref{SEC:Episode Recommendation Example}).
+In~what follows, we provide non-technical descriptions of the motivations behind the presented ontology and a detailed example of the process of annotating a Star Trek episode with literary themes drawn from the ontology (see Appendix~\ref{SEC:Annotated Episode Example}).
+In~addition, aside from the mandatory quantitative evaluation of the presented methods, we provide a proof of concept by means of a qualitative assessment of the neighbor episodes of a particular Star Trek episode in a web application implemented with the resources proposed in this paper (see Appendix~\ref{SEC:Episode Recommendation Example}).